 - Add the beef broth, Worcestershire sauce, red wine/grape juice, and bay leaves.
 Bring to a slow boil and let the mixture thicken for 3 to 5 minutes.

 - Reduce heat to medium-low and remove the bay leaves.
-Add in the frozen vegetables and cook until no longer frozen, 5 to 10 minutes.
+Add in the frozen vegetables and simmer until no longer frozen, 5 to 10 minutes.

-- Bake for 20 minutes or until heated and the edges golden brown.
+- Bake for 20 minutes or until heated and the edges are golden brown.

 Notes

-- To save time, I cook the meat mixture while the potatoes are boiling.
+- Time Saver: To save time, cook the meat mixture while the potatoes are boiling.

-- I love using beef bouillon to make broth.
-The bouillon lasts a while, so keeping it in your cupboard when you need broth for a recipe is great.
+- Beef Bouillon: I love using beef bouillon to make broth.
+The bouillon lasts a while, so you can keep it in your pantry and have it on hand when you need it for a recipe.

 Ksenia says